Memories of My Uncles

 Uncle Augie (August Kuehn) was always my favorite uncle.
 As a boy, I remember seeing him the most.
 Augie shared my love of baseball and other sports.
 He even took me to baseball games when dad was working.

 August Kuehn was the oldest of my father's siblings.
 He was born in Door County, Wisconsin, in 1914.
 I know little of Augie's childhood and youth except for stories that Uncle Augie rode freight trains and was like a hobo during the Depression in the 1930s.
-While doing ancestry research, I was shocked to learn from census records that my uncle was in Wisconsin state prison during 1940.
+While doing ancestry research, I was shocked to learn from census records that my uncle was in Wisconsin state prison in 1940.

 Uncle Augie married a divorcee named Georgeanna in 1943.
 She had four kids and a mother who all lived with Augie in an apartment on the east side of Milwaukee.
 Shortly after getting married, my uncle had two children, Gail and Allan, with Georganna.

 Such was the situation when I first remember regularly visiting Augie on Saturday evenings in the early 1950s.
-We lived in West Allis at that time and I guess dad looked forward to watching his big 30-inch screen TV.
+We lived in West Allis at that time and I guess dad looked forward to watching his brother's big 30-inch screen TV.
 Uncle Augie worked in the A&P Bakery and I remember dad taking me there once to see him work.

 After we moved to a farm in 1954, Augie, Georgeanna, Gail, and Allan would often come out to visit us during the summer.
 Although Uncle Augie only helped dad once out in the fields that I can remember, mom and dad would always give him sweet corn, tomatoes, and other vegetables that we grew in a garden.